Merchant Service Charge vs Interchange Fee: What’s the Difference?

 Interchange Fees

 Your customers will more than likely come into your store - whether it be digital or right on Main Street - with a payment card bearing the logo of one of the larger payment networks.
 These include American Express, Mastercard, Visa, Discover and Diners Club.
 You’ll pay a fee for your customer’s use of these networks, generally expressed as a percentage of the final sale price.
+Interchange fees are charged for each credit card transaction processed through the payment networks.
 Remember, these are separate and distinct fees you might pay to both your merchant account servicer (like your bank) and your payment processor or payment gateway (like PayPal or Stripe).

 Interchange fees tend to fluctuate between 1.5-3.5% with different payment networks charging different fees.
 American Express, for example, charges a higher fee but notes that it’s clientele tend to spend more money and be wealthier.
+Debit card transactions generally incur lower fees compared to credit cards due to the immediacy of fund verification and lower risk for card issuers.
 These fees are not fixed either.
 Mastercard, for example, updates and changes its fees twice a year.
 Some merchants will also pay slightly different interchange fees than others.
 This is because they offer different payment structures and work with various payment processors who may lump fees together.

 Navigating Service Charges vs. Interchange Fees

 This can seem like a lot to keep straight!
 And it is.
+Understanding credit card transaction fees is crucial for making informed decisions about payment processing.
 At the end of the day, all of the fees you pay will begin to add up, and before you know it, you might be sending a whole lot more money to service providers than you originally planned.
 These fees are, more or less, the cost of doing business.
 Ideally, the profit you make from being able to accept credit and debit card payments far outweighs the cost of the fees.

 No items found.